 What plans do you have for future farm growth (where would you like your business to go)?

 We will continue to expand our growing space and crop diversity.
 We hope to plant fruit trees and have an ongoing rotation of perennials and cover crops.
 We hope to transition into a no-till garden and use only sheet composting, animals and cover crops to nourish the land and the vegetables.
 We also plan on asking for help in the upcoming season and perhaps having an employee or two, woofers or apprentices.

 We hope to start the food-cart up this spring and offer full-circle farm to table dinners on the land this summer.
 It is very important to us to show people where their food is coming from and we cannot think of a better way then to have people of our community visiting and interacting with the land, the animals and their vegetables.

 Share anything funny/weird that happened on your farm this season.

 This summer we decided to go for a walk in the shady forest near our home to cool down.
 Callum picked the path this particular day and decided to take the path about a 30 minute hike up the mountain near our home.
 As we hiked, Lita (our dog) bolted away into the forest after something.
-Meg being used to this dropped her belongings and ran in after her and found that Lita had found a kitten in a maple stump.
+Me, being used to this, dropped my belongings and ran in after her and found that Lita had found a kitten in a maple stump.
 The kitten bit us both as we were getting her wrapped in a scarf, but we still named her Maple and brought her home with us.
 She was very feral and it has taken several weeks to get her to warm up to us, we hope she will make a great farm cat.

 What are you most looking forward to this winter?